(B) Significant Accounting policies

 II.
 Basis of preparation and presentation:

-These financial statements have been prepared on historical cost basis, except for certain financial instruments which are measured at fair value or amortised cost at the end of each reporting period, as explained in the accounting policies below.
+These financial statements have been prepared on historical cost basis, except for certain financial instruments which are measured at fair value or amortized cost at the end of each reporting period, as explained in the accounting policies below.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 All assets and liabilities have been classified as current and non-current as per the Company's normal operating cycle.
-Based on the nature of services rendered to customers and time elapsed between deployment of resources and the realisation in cash and cash equivalents of the consideration for such services rendered, the Company has considered an operating cycle of 12 months.
+Based on the nature of services rendered to customers and time elapsed between deployment of resources and the realization in cash and cash equivalents of the consideration for such services rendered, the Company has considered an operating cycle of 12 months.

-• It is cash or cash equivalent unless it is restricted from being exchanged or used to settle a liability for at least 12 months after the reporting date.
+• Is cash or cash equivalent, unless restricted from use for at least 12 months after the reporting date.

 All other assets are classified as non-current.

-A liability is classified as current when:
+A liability is classified as current if it:

-• It is expected to be settled in normal operating cycle
+• Is expected to be settled in the normal operating cycle:

-All other liabilities are classified as non-current.
+- All other liabilities are classified as non-current.

-• Deferred tax assets and liabilities are classified as non-current only
+- Deferred tax assets and liabilities are classified as non-current only

 • The Ind AS are prescribed under Section 133 of the Act read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and relevant amendment rules issued thereafter.

-III.
+IV.
 Use of estimates & Judgments

 • Useful lives of property, plant & equipment;